 Step 4: View and share the screenshots — If you don’t dismiss the screenshot by swiping to the left, it will disappear automatically after a few seconds and save to your camera roll.
 Tapping on the screenshot will also pull up options to edit it.
 There are options to crop or magnify the image, and you can also mark it up with a variety of coloring tools.

-Less accidental screenshots — With iOS 12, Apple’s latest operating system, the company released a fix to prevent accidental screenshots on the iPhone X. By designating the volume up and lock buttons for screenshots, some users would accidentally press the two buttons when reaching for their device.
-An update in iOS 12 keeps users from taking unintentional screenshots, but only when the display is off.
+Fewer accidental screenshots — With the release of iOS 12 last year, Apple released a fix to prevent accidental screenshots on the iPhone X. Since the volume up and lock buttons were designated for screenshots, some users would accidentally press the two buttons when reaching for their devices.
+An update from iOS 12 helps to prevent unintentional screenshots, but only when the display is off.

 Taking screenshots with AssistiveTouch

 Step 1: Turn on AssistiveTouch — With AssistiveTouch, you can perform more complex touch-based actions.
 This includes pinching, activating 3D Touch, or multi-finger swiping.
-To turn it on, go to Settings > General > Accessibility and toggle AssistiveTouch.
-If you’re using AssistiveTouch for strictly for screenshots, then it can be set as the only action.
+To turn it on, go to Settings > Accessibility > Touch > AssistiveTouch and toggle AssistiveTouch.
+If you’re using AssistiveTouch strictly for screenshots, then you can use the next steps to set it as your only available action.